AndyRuz/P2P_VideoStream/README.md

 - **Fix Download**: For Videos in a user's "Network Obtained Videos" section, when 'Download' is chosen for the video, it takes you through the process of downloading, but doesn't actually download the file, it seems.
 - **Button Icon**: I tried to use some emojis I copied online, and they don't seem to want to display; they just show as squares with 'X's in them.
 If we wanna find a replacement or just remove them entirely.
 - **Peer User Display**: I kept trying to make the other users on the network also display their PeerID with the other details, but could not figure out why the PeerID would not also display.
+- **Bug Fix**:Users cannot see their own videos that they uploaded on the "Network" section, but other users can see them fine.
+- **Bug Fix**: For the users who can see the uploaded videos on the "Network" section, when you click on the 'Refresh' button, it seems to toggle the videos on/off instead of actually refreshing them.
 - **User Settings(Optional)**: I don't know if we want to save the user's settings locally or something, so when you use an existing user you created, it automatically opens with your previously chosen/saved resolution and color theme, and any other settings we want to add in.
-- **One File Application(Optional-Andy)**: I am going to see if I can just consolidate the start_tracker.py into the main.py, and have a section where you have to start the tracker before you can create a new user or select a previously created one.
+- **One File Application(Optional- Andy)**: I am going to see if I can just consolidate the start_tracker.py into the main.py, and have a section where you have to start the tracker before you can create a new user or select a previously created one.
 This will help with our project's deployment, as GitHub Pages could probably easily host our application with little to no hassle, working from just a single 'main.py' file

 ## Future Enhancements